What is Bone Broth?

 The Bone Broth Diet and Intermittent Fasting

 The Bone Broth Diet has been praised by many and advocated through New York Times best-selling author Dr. Kellyann Petrucci’s book Bone Broth Diet.
 The Bone Broth Diet entails meals surrounded by bone broth and mini-fasting, also known as intermittent fasting.
-She talks about how to help curb cravings, lose weight and wrinkles, and fight diseases such as diabetes, heart disease, and gastrointestinal disorders, all through the help of bone broth and intermittent fasting.
+Not only does she answer ‘what is bone broth’, she talks about how to help curb cravings, lose weight and wrinkles, and fight diseases such as diabetes, heart disease, and gastrointestinal disorders, all through the help of bone broth and intermittent fasting.

 Intermittent fasting is more a lifestyle than a diet, as it dates back to prehistoric times and our early ancestors.
 Our ancestors would eat when food was available, which was usually after they hunted their food during the day.
 They wouldn’t eat three meals a day as we do today, rather they wouldn’t eat for long periods of time.
 These fasting periods allowed us to thrive by sharpening our mental awareness and physical performance out of necessity for survival.
 Nowadays, we don’t typically hunt for our food, so we don’t have these long periods without eating.
 However, our bodies haven’t fully adapted to this different way of life, and therefore still benefits from periods of fasting.